 Anguilla is a British overseas territory and is the most northerly of the Leeward Islands in the Lesser Antilles.
 The Valley is the principal town and capital.
-Anguilla is known for its easygoing atmosphere and magnificent beaches and waters.
+It lies directly north of the island of Saint Martin, separated by the Anguilla Channel.
+The island is known for its easygoing atmosphere as well as its magnificent beaches and waters.

 Long before the arrival of Christopher Columbus in the Caribbean, Anguilla had been settled by Arawakan-speaking Indians who called it Malliouhana.
 They were originally from the Orinoco River basin of South America and arrived on the island about 2000 BCE.

 Anguilla was colonized in 1650 by British settlers from Saint Kitts and thereafter remained a British territory, administered as part of the Leeward Islands colony.

 The majority of the population of Anguilla is of African descent.
 English is the official language.
 Most of the population is Christian and the main religious denominations are Anglican and Methodist.
 The main economic activities revolve around tourism and financial services.

 Anguilla is bare and flat and is fringed by white sand beaches.
 The territory consists of the main island of Anguilla, approximately 26 km (16 mi) long by 4.8 km (3 mi) wide at its widest point, together with a number of much smaller islands and cays with no permanent population.
 The total land area of the territory is 91 sq km (35 sq mi), with a population of approximately 17,400 (2018).